 This only makes sense if you decide to run an X server in Windows, such as Xming.
 If you do, this enables you to run X applications on the server that are rendered locally on your machine!
 Slowly, but still!

-Now that you’ve finally changed all these settings, make sure PuTTY remembers them by going to Session and clicking the Save button.
+Now that you’ve finally changed all these settings, make sure PuTTY remembers them by going to Session, selecting Default Settings and clicking the Save button.

 Well folks, that’s all.
 Tune in next time when I’ll teach you how to decode SSH packets using only a pencil and a used napkin!